wbrowar/admin-bar-component/README.md

 - 👋 Show an avatar and a greeting to confirm the currently logged-in user.
 - 🚧 A customizable environment warning can be shown to let users know they are not on production.
-- 🎛️ Buttons are customizable and can link to a URL or trigger JavaScript events.
+- 🎛️ Buttons are customizable and can link to a URL, trigger JavaScript events, or show extra content in an HTML popover.
 - 2️⃣ Text elements can be added to provide stats and small notes to authors.
+- ✅ Checkbox elements can be used to toggle settings.
+- 📐 A progress bar can show successful or failed AJAX requests.
 - 🚪 A dedicated logout button gives users a way to sign out of your app.

 ## Installation